 Optimizing delivery speed

 By default, Sterling Intelligent Promising selects the lowest-cost option.
-Introducing the Optimizing Delivery Speed Lever allows businesses to increase the weighting toward faster delivery, influencing both carrier selection and fulfillment node choice, while still optimizing for cost.
+Introducing the Optimizing Delivery Speed lever allows businesses to increase the weighting toward faster delivery, influencing both carrier selection and fulfillment node choice, while still optimizing for cost.
 This approach can also help reduce carbon footprint by favoring closer nodes as an added benefit.

 When multiple carriers offer identical transit rates, any option might be selected.
 To further refine the selection, Fulfillment Managers can define a delivery speed factor at the carrier service level.
 This factor is not normalized and it serves as a relative weighting where higher values prioritize speed, while lower values prioritize cost.
 Since the values are applied as-is during optimization, they should be assigned on a consistent relative scale across all qualified carrier services.
 For more information, see the Get carrier service details API.

-Both the Rank and Optimization APIs support delivery speed optimization with the delivery speed cost factor.
+Both the Rank and Optimization APIs support delivery speed optimization with the delivery speed factor.
 Fulfillment managers can adjust the relative weight of delivery speed versus shipping cost, tailoring sourcing decisions to evolving business objectives.
 This flexibility makes it possible to prioritize faster delivery when customer experience is the priority or to minimize costs when efficiency is paramount.

 The Optimizing delivery speed lever prioritizes shipment options that are based on delivery speed.
 This enhances the customer experience by shipping items earlier than promised.
 By increasing the weight, the lever prompts Sterling Intelligent Promising to optimize for earlier delivery dates at a marginal trade-off in delivery cost savings, potentially.